 Download these questions as free Reflect, Check and Get Set Cards in my store.

 Feelings check-ins are a great way to survey how students are doing and be responsive.
-Take it a bit further to make it have meaning for them.
-Teach them how to recognize feelings, label them, and then regulate them.
+Find ways to make it meaningful and focused on a positive mindset.

 I really like your ideas on the feelings check in tools.
 I’m currently in a Mind & Society club at my community college since I’m studying to be a psychologist.
 I’m also trying to come up with ideas for our club and this feelings check is the perfect idea.
 Thank you.